Pilgrimage to Varanasi

 Programme Fees

 Double occupancy: Rs.
-23,000 per person.
+24,000 per person.

 Single occupancy (private room): Rs.
-28,000 per person
+31,500 per person

 If you don’t have a roommate, we’ll try to connect you with another single pilgrim of the same sex.
 If a roommate can’t be found, you’ll pay for single occupancy.
-If you snore, we ask you to room with someone you know well or pay for single occupancy.
+If you snore, we ask you to stay with someone you know well or pay for single occupancy.

 Payments